 English Breakfast is served in the medieval Hall.
-Choose from a full selection of cooked items as well as cereals, fresh fruit and continental pastries on display in our Buttery - then take your tray into the panelled Hall to enjoy your breakfast with other guests, students and visitors with the portraits of famous alumni looking down.
-Please note, our Waynflete Building accommodation is sold on a 'room only' basis which does not include breakfast, for these rooms details of where breakfast may be obtained within 2-3 minutes' walk will be provided on a sheet on check-in.
+Choose from a full selection of cooked items as well as cereals, fresh fruit and continental pastries on display in the Buttery - then take your tray into the panelled Hall to enjoy your breakfast with other guests, students and visitors with the portraits of famous alumni looking down.
+Please note, the Waynflete Building accommodation is sold on a 'Room only' basis which does not include breakfast, for these rooms details of where breakfast may be obtained within 2-3 minutes' walk will be provided on a sheet on check-in.

 The Old Kitchen Snack Bar, with riverside terrace, is open for light lunches and afternoon teas.
 Most evenings the Old Kitchen Bar will be open serving drinks.
 Wifi, via The Cloud, is available in the Old Kitchen.

 Grounds and gardens

 Magdalen is set in over 100 acres of grounds and parkland with the River Cherwell flowing through.
 The Deer Park (with a herd of around 65) has been established for over 300 years.
 In addition to the formal lawns and borders there are water walks and meadows for all to enjoy.
 The Fellows' Garden, noted for its Spring flowers, is open throughout the year.